I’m a poet & writer of absurdities. I have a daughter who loves singing Leonard Cohen along with me. I’m also the Editor-in-Chief of ONLY POEMS.

 First published in Shenandoah, Fall 2023

 They were two halves of an apple.
-They had their differences and acknowledged those — Akshita’s side was rich and red whereas Akshar’s pale and green.
-The bruises on them were at different places and of different depths.
+They had their differences and acknowledged those—Akshita’s side was rich and red, whereas Akshar’s pale and green.
+The bruises on them were in different places and of different depths.
 The shape was fuller at her side, crooked at his.
-But at the end, their taste was similar, and their core had the same seeds.
+But in the end, their taste was similar, and their core had the same seeds.

 Read the complete short story